takemaru/graphillion/README.md

 Library reference
 --------------------------------------------------------------------------------

-Library reference can be browsed using pydoc:
+The library reference can be browsed using pydoc in your terminal window:

-In the terminal window,
 ```bash
 $ pydoc graphillion.GraphSet
 ```

-Or in HTML.
+Or in HTML:
 ```bash
 $ pydoc -w graphillion.GraphSet
 ```